MY STYLING ASSISTANCE GUIDE

 A final, but really important point!
 During your outdoor photoshoot, I’ll be aiming to capture natural photos.
 Which means that I want them to reflect who you really are.
 While that doesn’t mean that you need to ‘dress up’ for the occasion, anything too far the other way means that you potentially won’t look your best on camera.
 My top tip here would be to keep the overall look smart-casual.
 Anything too formal will look unnatural and will be uncomfortable for you and those involved.
 For example, if you have children, please don’t force them into shirts buttoned up to the collar if they aren’t used to wearing them or shoes that rub their feet.
 It’ll just mean that they’ll be fidgeting during the session which may make it a more stressful experience for you.
 And don’t wear anything that’s either too tight-fitting or too baggy.
 You want your clothes to be flattering, and make you look your best possible self.
 You’ll be looking at the pictures for years to come so choose your clothes wisely so that you won’t regret your decision later.
 Do choose classic cut denim jeans, dresses, plain white T-shirts (no logos), unbranded trainers, plain coloured wellies (in Autumn).
 Basically, simple, classic clothes work best, and this is true whether you’re having your portrait session outdoors or in the photography studio.
 Anything too bright, fussy or overly-detailed will put the focus on the clothes rather on you, which is the exact opposite of what we’re hoping to achieve.

-Because you have booked me for the deluxe and platinum shoot, you can bring a change of outfits and accessories to make the photos more versatile.
-If you need any styling assistance, just let me know!
+If you have booked me for the deluxe and platinum shoot, you can bring a change of outfits and accessories to make the photos more versatile.
+You can either complement the first look, or opt for a completely different look!

 See my full client closet and props here: